 About Elevate!

-Elevate! is a project supported by the Victorian Department of Health to create a centralised workforce development program to train and upskill existing workers in the alcohol and other drugs (AOD) sector as well as workers employed under the COVID-19 Workforce Initiative.
+Elevate! is a project supported by the Victorian Department of Health to create a centralised workforce development program to train and upskill existing workers in the alcohol and other drugs (AOD) sector.
+It was initially created to upskill AOD workers employed under the COVID-19 Workforce Initiative.

-The Victorian State Government committed $25.62 million from the 20-21 state budget to employ 100 new alcohol and other drug workers to address the impacts of COVID-19.
-Their purpose is to support people disengaging from AOD treatment during the pandemic and decrease wait-lists into residential treatment.
+In 2020-2021 the Victorian State Government committed $25.62 million from the state budget to employ new alcohol and other drug (AOD) workers to address the impacts of COVID-19.
+Their purpose was to support people disengaging from AOD treatment during the pandemic and decrease waitlists for residential treatment.
+Elevate! was created as a centralised training calendar for AOD workers within Victorian State-funded services to access free training.

 The Elevate! program targets:

-In other words, if you work for a state-funded AOD service AND are an AOD worker, at any level, in any program, in any location within Victoria, this program is for you!
-All the training under Elevate!
-Is free to state-funded AOD workers.
+In other words, if you work for a state-funded AOD service AND are an AOD worker, at any level, in any program, or in any location within Victoria, this program is for you!
+All the training under Elevate! is free to state-funded AOD workers.

 Why "Elevate!"?

-The extended lockdown experienced by Victorians because of the COVID-19 pandemic has been gruelling.
 The program was given its own name to inspire a sense of moving on and moving up.
-Elevate!, as in raise or lift up.
-Elevate! as in developing mastery and expertise in knowledge, skill and application.
+“Elevate”, as in raise or lift up, “Elevate” as in developing mastery and expertise in knowledge, skill and application.

 Brought to you by VAADA